Wu-Wu/Plack-Middleware-Throttle-Lite/README.md

     # ..oops! and this one does not work, yet ;-) sorry..
     enable 'Throttle::Lite', limits => '100rph';

 If this option is omitted, there are some defaults will be assigned.
-For maximum requests default value will be B<199>
-and measuring units - B<req/hour>.
+For maximum requests default value will be __199__ and measuring units - __req/hour__.
 So this option must be set to desired value to have get correct throttling policy.

-When a client exceeds rate limit, middleware returns a B<429 Too Many Requests> response with an associated C<Rate Limit Exceeded> message in the response body.
+When a client exceeds rate limit, middleware returns a __429 Too Many Requests__ response with an associated `Rate Limit Exceeded` message in the response body.

-=head2 backend
+## backend

 Storage backend and its configuration options.
 Accepted values either string or list reference contains backend name and options as hash reference.
 Backend name can be pointed in short module name or in fully qualified module name.
-If module name does not belongs to B<Plack::Middleware::Throttle::Lite::Backend> namespace it can be pointed by adding B<+> (plus) sign before name.
+If module name does not belongs to __Plack::Middleware::Throttle::Lite::Backend__ namespace it can be pointed by adding __\+__ (plus) sign before name.

     # means Plack::Middleware::Throttle::Lite::Backend::Simple